Coping Techniques for Endometriosis

 - Tension release: Some may find the need to “let go” or “vent their emotions.”
 Having a good cry is an example of this strategy.
 Tension release is used to let out anger, sadness, and despair.

-- Seeking out social support: Seeking out support through groups and from friends, family, doctors, and co-workers.
+- Seeking out social support: Seeking out support through groups and from friends, family, doctors, and co-workers helps in coping with endometriosis.

 - Problem-solving: This strategy adopts an active “take charge” attitude toward their own medical care and treatment.
 These women typically become walking encyclopedias on the illness.
 They’re also willing to try nontraditional treatments, such as acupuncture, diet, and creative hobbies.